Two new results about quantum exact learning: Introduction

 In this paper we focus on \emph{exactly} learning the target concept from uniform examples, with high success probability.
 So $D(x)=1/2^n$ for all $x$, $\eps=0$, and $\delta=1/3$.
 Haviv and Regev~\cite{haviv:listdecoding} showed that for classical learners $O(nk\log k)$ uniform examples suffice to learn $k$-Fourier-sparse functions, and $\Omega(nk)$ uniform examples are necessary.
 In Section~\ref{sec:ksparse} we study the number of uniform \emph{quantum} examples needed to learn $k$-Fourier-sparse Boolean functions, and show that it is upper bounded by $O(k^{1.5}(\log k)^2)$.
 For $k\ll n^2$ this quantum bound is much better than the number of uniform examples used in the classical case.
-Proving the upper bound combines the fact that a uniform quantum example allows us to Fourier-sample the target concept, with some Fourier analysis of $k$-Fourier-sparse functions.
-In particular, we significantly strengthen ``Chang's lemma.''
-This lemma upper bounds the dimension of the span of the large-weight part of the Fourier support of a Boolean function, and our Theorem~\ref{thm:improvedchang} improves this bound almost quadratically for the special case of $k$-Fourier-sparse functions.
-Our learner has two phases.
-In the first phase, using Chang's lemma, we show that the span of the Fourier support of the target function can be learned from $O(k(\log k)^2)$ Fourier samples.
+Proving the upper bound is done in two phases.
+In the first phase we use the fact that a uniform quantum example allows us to Fourier-sample the target concept and, with some Fourier analysis of $k$-Fourier-sparse functions, we learn the Fourier span using $O(rk)$ examples, where $r$ is the Fourier dimension of the target concept (see Section~\ref{sec: Preliminaries} for the definition of Fourier dimension).
 In the second phase, we reduce the number of variables to the dimension~$r$ of the Fourier support, and then invoke the classical learner of Haviv and Regev to learn the target function from $O(rk\log k)$ classical examples.
 Since it is known that $r=O(\sqrt{k}\log k)$~\cite{sanyal:fourierdim}, the two phases together imply that $O(k^{1.5}(\log k)^2)$ uniform quantum examples suffice to exactly learn the target with high probability.

-Since $r\geq \log k$, the second phase of our learner is always at least as expensive as the first phase.
-It might be possible to improve the upper bound to $O(k\cdot\polylog(k))$ quantum examples, but that would require additional ideas to improve phase~2.
 We also prove a (non-matching) lower bound of $\Omega(k\log k)$ uniform quantum examples, using techniques from quantum information theory.